IAMPathak2702/Disaster-Tweets/README.md

 6. Text Classification: RNNs, particularly Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) variants, can be used for text classification tasks, such as sentiment analysis and topic categorization.

 5. **Prediction:**
-   - Once the model is trained and evaluated, use it to predict the classes of new, unseen text data.
+   - Once the model is trained and evaluated, use it to predict new, unseen text data classes.

 Text classification is a fundamental task in NLP with numerous real-world applications, ranging from spam detection and sentiment analysis to topic categorization and intent recognition in chatbots.
 The success of text classification largely depends on the quality of the training data, the choice of features, and the model architecture.